Capacity: 11,850 (all seated)

 Away Kit: White and Navy

-The overall look of the ground has greatly improved with the re-development of both ends.
+The overall look of Dens Park was greatly improved with the re-development of both ends in the late 1990's.
 The Bobby Cox & Bob Shankly Stands are similar looking, both being single tiered and roughly of the same height.
-Both sides are quite old looking stands.
+Both sides are quite old looking stands that date back to the 1920's.
 The Main (North) Stand is a covered seated stand, unusual in that it is oval in shape, meaning that those sitting on the half way line are furthest away from the playing action.
 In fact at one time the whole ground was oval.
 It also has only a small amount of seats in the lower portion of the stand, with the bulk of the seating in the upper part.
-On the other side is a more conventional single tiered stand, that only runs for about 2/3rds of the length of the pitch.
+On the other side is a more conventional single tiered stand, that only runs for about two thirds of the length of the pitch.
 Both these stands have many supporting pillars that may hinder your view.
+Dens Park is completed with a set of four tall old fashioned looking floodlights.

 Away fans are housed in the Bob Shankly Stand at one end of the ground, where up to 3,000 supporters can be accommodated.
 If required then a further 1,000 seats can be allocated in the Main (North) Stand towards the Bob Shankly End.
 The facilities within the Bob Shankly Stand are quite good and the view of the playing action excellent.
 The great thing about this stand is that even a relatively small number of away fans can really generate some noise.
 George Hobb a visiting Hearts supporter adds. 'normally a relaxed and friendly day out and the atmosphere generated within the ground can be quite good'.
 However, I have received reports that the stewarding can be a bit strict if away fans persistently stand.